 We offer video resources demonstrating key advocacy skills to help assist your team during preparation.
-Where possible, we aim to provide schools new to the competition with a barrister mentor or law student mentor to help with preparations.
-These are volunteer professionals or law students who give up their time to support teams to understand court etiquette and the art of advocacy.
+Where possible, we aim to provide schools new to the competition with a mentor (either a law student or legal professional) to help with preparations.
+These are volunteers who give up their time to support teams to understand court etiquette and the art of advocacy.
 They will not go through the case itself or help with building arguments.
 Please note that provision of a mentor is not guaranteed and is subject to availability.

-The Mock Trials team at Young Citizens is available throughout the process with phone or email assistance to provide support from the application stage, preparation and post-trial queries.
+The Mock Trials team at Young Citizens is available throughout the process with phone or email assistance to provide support from throughout the competition cycle.

-We are unable to provide support for travel and accommodation to any heats, including regional and the National Final.
-Please ensure that you have considered the cost implications of entering the competition before applying.
+We are unable to provide support for travel or accommodation to the regional heats or National Final.
+Please ensure that you have considered the cost implications of participating in the competition before applying.

 12. HEAT DAY: WHAT HAPPENS?

 Each regional heat consists of three rounds in which teams will argue two cases.
-In Round 1 and Round 3, every team will argue both on behalf of the prosecution and the defence of Case 1.
+In Round 1 and Round 3, you will use Case 1 and have the opportunity to argue both on behalf of the prosecution and the defence.
 In Round 2, all teams will argue either on behalf of the prosecution or defence of Case 2.
 Where possible, you will find out which side you are presenting in each round by the Wednesday before your regional heat.

-The highest scoring two teams from these three rounds then goes on to compete in a Final Round, in which Case 2 will be argued.
-Where both teams in the Final Round have presented the same side in Round 2, a coin toss performed by a Young Citizens representative will decide who argues which side.
+The two highest scoring teams from these three rounds then go on to compete in a Final Round, in which Case 2 will be argued again, taking on the role they didn’t play in Round 2.
+Where both teams have presented the same side in Round 2, a coin toss (performed by a Young Citizens representative) will decide who argues which side in the Final Round.

-Each participating student (apart from the jury) is given a score out of ten for their performance by a judge.
-There is also a team score for each round which is out of ten.
+Each participating student (apart from those on the jury) is given a score out of ten for their performance by a judge.
+There is also a team score out of ten for each round.
 The scoring is based on criteria such as clarity, quality of arguments, accuracy, non-reliance on notes and timekeeping.
-In the competition, judges’ decisions are always final and cannot be appealed.
+Judges’ decisions are always final and cannot be appealed.